Brazil at the 1990 FIFA World Cup

 The Brazil national football team played in the 1990 FIFA World Cup, and continued to maintained their record of being the only team to enter every World Cup Finals.

+The team was coached by Sebastião Lazaroni and the captain was Ricardo Gomes, a defender from Benfica.
+The Brazilian team used the 3-5-2 formation for the first time in its history and ended up in 9th place.

 Brazil played until the Last 16 stage, where they were defeated by Argentina.